stargazer33/remote4me.com/faq.md

 ### Q: Which job boards Metajob aggregates ?
-We collect remote jobs from the following job boards:
+Our remote jobs are collected from the following job boards:

   weworkremotely.com
   stackoverflow.com